duracloud/deployment-docs/aws-setup.md

 # AWS Setup

-Before installing the components that together comprise DuraCloud, you'll need set up your aws environment.
+Before installing the components that together comprise DuraCloud, you will need set up your AWS environment.

-Assuming you have an AWS account created, the following sections will guide you through this process.
+## Create an AWS account

+You will need an AWS account to provision AWS services for the deployment of DuraCloud.
+In order to support the growth of AWS accounts as your DuraCloud client base grows, it is recommended that one AWS account be designated as the master account through the [configuration of AWS Organizations](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_create.html), which was previously known as Consolidated Billing.

+A sub-account should then be created which will be used for compute-related AWS resources.
+Once your sub-account is created, [log in to it](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html#orgs_manage_accounts_access-as-root) and create an IAM user with Administrative authority.
+Log in as this IAM user to proceed with the setup detailed below.

-## Setup IAM Roles / Users
+## Set up IAM Roles / Users
 Create the following IAM Roles with the specified policies.

 ### duracloud-instance